Chiang-Gui War: Background

 By the time the Northern Expedition ended, the Guangxi clique was extremely powerful and had expanded into Hebei.
-Once the Nanking National Government unified the country, the four main factions each had hundreds of thousands of troops occupying various provinces captured during the Northern Expedition.
-Under Chiang Kai-shek's leadership, the Nanking regime held a "reconciliation conference" with the intention of disarming the allied cliques and strengthening power around a single government.
+Once the Nanjing National Government unified the country, the four main factions each had hundreds of thousands of troops occupying various provinces captured during the Northern Expedition.
+Under Chiang Kai-shek's leadership, the Nanjing regime held a "reconciliation conference" with the intention of disarming the allied cliques and strengthening power around a single government.

-At the time, the Guangxi clique was supported by Li Jishen, chairman of the Canton Political Branch, and his forces controlled the Guangxi, Hunan, Hubei provinces and the Shanhai Pass, which connects Hubei to Tianjin.
+At the time, the Guangxi clique was supported by Li Jishen, chairman of the Guangdong Political Branch, and his forces controlled the Guangxi, Hunan, Hubei provinces and the Shanhai Pass, which connects Hubei to Tianjin.
 The Guangxi clique controls the NRA Fourth Army, having at its disposal 16 military divisions and six independent units and has more than 200,000 soldiers.
 Li Zongren, leader of the Guangxi clique, served as Commander-in-Chief of the Fourth Army and as Chairman of the Wuhan Political Branch following the power vacuum left in the province following the fall of the Wang Jingwei parallel government.
-In addition to this, Li Jishen controlled Canton at the time and was a trusted political ally of the Guangxi for a long time.
+In addition to this, Li Jishen controlled Guangdong at the time and was a trusted political ally of the Guangxi for a long time.
 On the other hand, the Chiang Kai-shek First Army has more than 500,000 soldiers and controls the lands of Jiangnan.
 Furthermore, Chiang Kai-shek is officially the President of China, which gives him a very obvious political advantage.
 There were also Yan Xishan, leader of the Shanxi clique and commander-in-chief of the Third Army, who controls Shanxi province, northern Hebei province, and the cities of Beijing and Tianjin, having at their disposal a greater number of 200,000 soldiers.
 And Feng Yuxiang, leader of the Guominjun and commander-in-chief of the Second Army, and who also controls a good part of the north-west of the country, Henan and other places, with a force of 400,000 troops.

 On January 1, 1929, the National Military Commission was established.
 At the beginning of the 1929 conference, the four main factions hoped that the army would rule less and send no more rulings to pursue the greatest military and political interests.
 Although the subsequent result was a break in the meeting, the resolutions of the different factions should be reorganized as divisions as soon as possible, the total strength of the four factions should remain within 600,000, the central government assigned 200,000 quotas and the other factions were hold at around 100,000.
 The conflict between the various factions in the subsequent Conference led to the escalation of contradictions, but after the meeting, the factions began to reorganize the troops in accordance with the meeting's resolutions.